Essence of berlin

 Horvath

-Horvath has two Michelin-Stars, so you shouldn’t expect the dining experience here to come cheap.
+Horvath has two Michelin Stars, so you shouldn’t expect the dining experience here to come cheap.
 It is, however, one of Berlin’s more affordable top restaurants, and, given the sky-high quality, is good value.
-A 5-course meal costs €120, while a 7-course experience is €145 – plus €50 and €70 respectively for wine pairings.
-The food – haute Austrian-inspired cuisine – is elegant, creative and beautifully presented; the wine pairings (if you splash out a bit more) elevate everything on your plate; and the service is slick, informative and attentive without ever becoming overbearing.
+A 6-course meal costs €170, while an 8-course experience is €200 – plus €90 and €120 respectively for wine pairings.
+The food – haute Austrian-inspired cuisine – is elegant, creative, and beautifully presented; the wine pairings (if you splash out a bit more) elevate everything on your plate; and the service is slick, informative, and attentive without ever becoming overbearing.

 Nobelhart & Schmutzig

-Another Michelin-Starred spot, Nobelhart & Schmutzig claims to be ‘Germany’s most political restaurant’.
-Since they opened in 2015, they’ve set themselves a rigorous standard for sourcing locally, sustainably and seasonably – only using ingredients that are in season and from the Greater Berlin region.
-That means no tuna, no lemon, no chocolate and so on.
-They serve their 10-course menu for €105 on a Tuesday and Wednesday (the price rises to €130 from Thurs through Sunday) and they rock a special where two lucky students per evening can enjoy the full menu at a slashed price.
+Another Michelin-starred spot, Nobelhart & Schmutzig claims to be ‘Germany’s most political restaurant’.
+Since they opened in 2015, they’ve set themselves a rigorous standard for sourcing locally, sustainably, and seasonably – only using ingredients that are in season and from the Greater Berlin region.
+That means no tuna, no lemon, no chocolate, and so on.
+They serve their 10-course menu for €175 on a Tuesday and Wednesday (the price rises to €200 from Friday through Sunday) and they rock a special where two lucky students per evening can enjoy the full menu at a slashed price.

 Barra

 Like Nobelhart & Schmutzig, Barra embraces seasonality, serving up sharing plates from a menu dictated by the changing of the seasons.
-Dishes such as ‘Trout, Raspberry & Sorrel’ and ‘Simmenthaler Ribeye, Butter Lettuce & Garlic Capers’ are accompanied by low intervention wines and craft beers.
+Dishes such as ‘Trout, Raspberry & Sorrel’ and ‘Simmenthaler Ribeye, Butter Lettuce & Garlic Capers’ are accompanied by low-intervention wines and craft beers.
 The prices are excellent, too, with almost everything on the menu coming in at under €20.
 If you’re looking for a casual vibe, with great food in a slick spot (they’re nestled right in Schillerkiez a stone’s throw from the Tempelhofer Feld), then this is your place.

 Khwan